Community Health Assessment (CHA)

 Taking a Closer Look at the Health of Our Community

 Caring for children is our passion, our commitment and our privilege at Seattle Children’s.
 As the pediatric and adolescent medical center covering the Washington, Alaska, Montana and Idaho (WAMI) region, we believe all children – no matter where they live – should have equal access to high-quality healthcare services and the resources they need to live the safest, healthiest and most fulfilling lives possible.

 Through our pediatric Community Health Assessment (CHA), we gain a better understanding of the health needs and strengths of communities across the WAMI region.
 We believe that by working in partnership with others – families, healthcare providers, government agencies and community-based organizations – our efforts will have ripple effects throughout the communities we serve.

-We’re proud to share our 2013 Community Health Assessment Report (PDF) and executive summary (PDF).
-We compiled child and adolescent data and feedback from community stakeholders and families to describe the health of children, teens and families in Washington state and King County, with a focus on south King County.
+We’re proud to share our 2022 Community Health Assessment (PDF).
+This assessment uses epidemiological data as well as feedback from community stakeholders and families, to describe the health of children, teens and families throughout the WAMI region.

-To find out more about the Community Health Assessment and how you or your organization can partner with Seattle Children’s to improve the health and safety of children and families in the region, please contact:
+Please email our Community Health and Benefit team to learn more about our pediatric CHA or CHIS and how you or your organization can partner with Seattle Children’s to improve the health and safety of children and families in the region.